 Treatment typically leads to relief from jaw pain, facial pain and headaches.
 You may also notice a softening in the outline of your lower face, resulting in a less angular jawline.

 Up to 5-20% of adults and up to 30% of children in the age group of 5-6 suffer from nocturnal bruxism.

 Aggravated by stress, nocturnal bruxism frequently runs in families and can be solved with a teeth grinding treatment.
 People who clench their teeth during the day or at night often do so without knowing that they are doing it.
 Those that only grind at night may only know that they are doing it if they wake up with jaw soreness or if their dentist notices that they are wearing down their teeth.

 Why does it matter if I grind my teeth?

 Bruxism can result in headaches, earaches, facial pain, chipped or worn down teeth and chewed tissue on the inside of the mouth.
-Chronic grinding will often lead to a enlarged masseter muscle – the main muscle that is used for chewing.
-This is a muscle that is located at the angle of the jaw.
-Grinding builds this muscle and makes it stronger, like lifting weights does for the biceps.
-The stronger the muscle gets, the more damage clenching causes to the teeth.
-Headaches and facial pain also tend to get worse with time, and overactive, enlarged masseters can give a square, severe appearance to the lower face.
+Chronic grinding will often lead to an enlarged masseter muscle – the main muscle that is used for chewing.
+This is a muscle that is located at the angle of the jaw and is one of 4 muscles used to bite the jaw together.
+Repetitive use builds up these muscles and makes them stronger, like lifting weights does for the biceps.
+The stronger the muscles get, the more damage clenching causes to the teeth.
+Headaches and facial pain also tend to get worse with time, and overactive, enlarged masseters can give a wide, square appearance to the lower face.